Aertech Industries

 Semiconductors

-For the first few years all the semiconductors were purchased from outside vendors and were typically in small cylindrical ceramic packages.
+For the first few years all the semiconductors were purchased from outside vendors and were typically in small cylindrical ceramic "pill" packages.

 Diodes